-Eating disorders are one of the unspoken secrets that affect many families.
+Eating disorders are often one of the unspoken secrets that affect many families.
 Millions of Americans are afflicted with this disorder every year, and most of them — up to 90 percent — are adolescent and young women.
 Rarely talked about, an eating disorder can affect up to 5 percent of the population of teenage girls.

 Why are teenage and young adult women so susceptible to getting an eating disorder?
 According to the National Institute of Mental Health, it is because during this period of time, women are more likely to diet — or try extreme dieting — to try to stay thin.
 Certain sports (such as gymnastics) and careers (such as modeling) are especially prone to reinforcing the need to keep a fit figure, even if it means purging food or not eating at all.

 There are a number of different types of eating disorders:

 Anorexia (also known as anorexia nervosa) is the name for simply starving yourself because you are convinced you are overweight.
 If you are at least 15 percent under your normal body weight and you are losing weight through not eating, you may be suffering from this disorder.